Sabashan-Ragavan/qlabs/README.md

 # qlabs
 Question 1:

 My solution implements the bare bones of a rock paper scissors game which can be played between two individuals.

 Please keep in mind this is my first time working with meteor.
 Before tackling the problem I spent time learning the framework by following the meteor to-do-list-sample tutorial.
-I learnt a lot about how meteor utilizes sessions, collections, publisher-subscriber and routes in their framework.
+I learnt a lot about how meteor utilizes sessions, collections, publisher-subscriber patern and routing in their framework.

 Question 2: